uclaacm/acmcyber.com/data/blog/2024-03-11-winter-2024-fuzzing-lab.md

 This library parses WBXML files, a binary representation of XML, and converts them back to XML.
 They are used to compact XML files and reduce bandwidth in mobile communications.
 For example, it is used to send settings, calendar information, address books, notes, and instant messages.

 While the library runs tests by converting XML files to WBXML and then converting them back, I only fuzzed the wbxml2xml (WBXML => XML) portion.
-This made WBXML test files difficult to find, but Alex Zhang found some files to test from https://github.com/dalgleish/wbxml.
+This made WBXML test files difficult to find, but Alex Zhang found some files to test [here](https://github.com/dalgleish/wbxml).
 The harness creates a new parser, and then runs `wbxml_parser_parse` on the data from the file.

 Another issue we ran into was the harness being dynamically linked to libwbxml, but the linker not being configured to find the library in the non-standard directory.
 We solved this by adding additional flags to our build commands so that the library is linked statically.